MikeRogers0/LivePage/README.md

 Clone this repo to your local machine.
 Then visit to `chrome://extensions/` in Chrome.

-Within the Extension page, check the "Developer Mode" checkbox, then click "Load unpacked extension".
+Within the Extension page, check the "Developer Mode" checkbox, a button with the label "Load unpacked extension" should have appeared, click it. .
 A modal will popup with your local file system, navigate to where you cloned the repo to and click "Select".

 ## Roadmap